olexandrmazur/Tournament-2025/README.md

 # Tournament-2025
-It is a All-Ukrainian team tournament 2025 task
+It is a All-Ukrainian team tournament 2025 task completed by Script Raiders team